Skip to content

-What to Know About Nandina domestica - or "Heavenly Bamboo"
+What to know about Nandina domestica - or "Heavenly Bamboo"

 Nandina domestica (heavenly or sacred bamboo) is an ornamental shrub with attractive foliage and red berries.
 It is toxic to cats, dogs, birds, and grazing animals.
 It contains cyanogenic glycosides that produce cyanide when hydrolyzed in the digestive tract of these animals.
 The plant is considered non-toxic in humans.
 If swallowed, mild gastrointestinal effects are possible but uncommon.